lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	has a side effect of enabling or disabling specific functions to be traced.
 Echoing names of functions into this file will limit the trace to only those functions.
-	This influences the tracers "function" and "function_graph" and thus also function profiling (see "function_profile_enabled").

 	The functions listed in "available_filter_functions" are what can be written into this file.

 	This interface also allows for commands to be used.
 See the "Filter commands" section for more details.

-	As a speed up, since processing strings can be quite expensive and requires a check of all functions registered to tracing, instead an index can be written into this file.
-A number (starting with "1") written will instead select the same corresponding at the line position of the "available_filter_functions" file.

   set_ftrace_notrace: